The Best Dental Floss Types For You

 The Floss Pick

 Floss picks are great for people on the go.
 They’re small plastic tools with a short bit of floss attached—perfect to carry with you during busy days.
-They’re also great for teaching kids how to floss.
+Floss picks are also great for teaching kids how to floss.

 There’s more to flossing than just the floss type.
 Talk to us today to learn more.